Trek to the Base Camp of the tallest mountain in the world!

 Will I be able to take showers/bath on the course of the trek?

 Yes there are hot water showers available on most of these tea houses that we would be staying in.
-You can avail of these facilities at an average rate of 300 Nepali rupees for a 10 minute shower.
+You can avail of these facilities at an average rate of 500 or 1000 Nepali rupees for a 10 minute shower.
 But usually after the 3rd/4th Day, you yourself would want to avoid it because of dropping temperatures and biting cold outside.
+We usually don't recommend the above to ensure you don't fall sick during the journey.

 What are the medical/emergency precautions taken en-route?

 Adventure Pulse requires each of its clients to provide a medical fitness document before joining the group.
 Our crew is well qualified for any First-Aid procedures if required on the way.
 In addition a comprehensive Medical & first Aid kit is carried at all times.
 There are Medical stations available en-route in case of an emergency and also Helicopter evacuation procedures are available on actuals.
-When we ascend above 2500 meters our bodies have to acclimatise to the decreasing amount of the oxygen available.
+When we ascend above 2500 meters our bodies have to acclimatize to the decreasing amount of the oxygen available.
 To allow our bodies to adjust and to avoid any such situations, we have added acclimatization and rest days in the itinerary.
 Personal Adventure Travel Insurance can also be purchased, which includes helicopter evacuation in case of a medical emergency.
+Buying insurance for Everest Base Camp Trek is optional.

 What would a typical day be like?

 You will be woken in the morning by 5:45 to 6:00 am.
 Breakfast and hot beverage would usually be served in the dining room of the tea house by 6:30 am.
 Before breakfast you pack your gear into your duffel bags or rucksacks which are then taken by the porters and will not usually be available to you until the next teahouse that afternoon.
 We are usually on the trail between 7.00 am and 7.30 am to avoid the heat of the noon and to reach our destination by lunch time.
 Following a good morning's walk, we stop for tea at around 11 am.
-This is usually a 30 – 60 minute break to allow for the trekkers to relax and catch their breath.
-The subsequent walk is generally a little shorter and next destination is usually reached by around 2 pm to 3 pm.
-Once we have our next destination, tea is served.
-Washing water is available to wash at the end of the trek day, but it will be cold.
-Until dinner, there is time to rest, explore the surrounding area and villages or sit and chat with the crew and local people.
+This is usually a 20-30 minute break to allow for the trekkers to relax and catch their breath.
+The subsequent walk will be towards the lunch place.
+Where we take another break to have our lunch.
+Post lunch the next destination is usually our final tea house for the day.
+You can expect to reach by around 2 pm to 3 pm depending on what time you start, the pace of the group and the weather.
+Once we have our next destination, we will hand over your room keys to you.
+Post which you can rest and chill until dinner is served.
+You can explore the surrounding area and villages or sit and chat with the crew and local people.
 Dinner is usually served around 6 pm to 7 pm.
 Trekking evenings afford some of the best memories of your trek, whether it is talking, playing cards, chatting with the crew or joining in some singing and dancing with the local people, it is always a special time.

 What happens in terms of flight cancellations due to bad weather?

 Weather is very un-predictable, especially in high-altitude and can change within minutes.
-In case we encounter bad weather, we have kept 2 buffer days in the itinerary which would help us complete the trek.
-In case the weather remains unfavourable and the Kathmandu – Lukla – Kathmandu flights are delayed beyond two days, a helicopter can be chartered, at an extra cost to be borne by the trekkers, in order to reach the destination.
+In case we encounter bad weather, we have kept 1 buffer day in the itinerary which would help us complete the trek.
+In case the weather remains unfavourable and the Ramechaap – Lukla – Ramechaap flights are delayed beyond our buffer day, a helicopter can be chartered, at an extra cost to be borne by the trekkers, in order to reach the destination.
 Please note – this is optional and if exercised will have to be paid for by the clients.

 << 1 >>